 Knock-off stores generally offer a variety of incongruous products, and so may source their images from various genuine stores.
 As such, the images could all look different.

 Watch Your Personal Information After Buying

-Even if you’re buying from a site with an SSL certificate and there have been no obvious warning signs, there’s always the possibility that someone will intercept the information you’ve submitted and use it against you.
+Even if you’re buying from a site with an SSL certificate and there have been no obvious warning signs, there’s still the possibility that someone could intercept the information you’ve submitted and use it against you.

 Research the Company You’re Buying From